GSA/ckanext-dcat_usmetadata/README.md

 Run `make app-cosmos` to start the cosmos server, which will watch the `metadata-app/src` directory for changes.

+Run the unit tests.

+    $ make app-test

+### Update Jest snapshots

+Some tests render a fixture component with [Jest](https://jestjs.io/) and then match against a known good snapshot (HTML rendering) of the component.
+When you edit a component, you'll usually have to update the snapshot and inspect the diff to make sure all changes are as intended.

+    $ cd metadata-app && yarn test --updateSnapshot

 ## Local development and end-to-end testing

 We use the [inventory app](https://github.com/GSA/inventory-app) locally for development and end-to-end (e2e) testing.